iamgio/animated/README.md

 ```

 This approach instantiates an `Animated` node that contains one child and is bound to a property.
 Now that we have set an animated bound, we'll see that `child.setOpacity(someValue)` creates a transition between the initial and final value.

+> `PropertyWrapper.of` automatically finds out the best kind of wrapper for a given property.
+> Currently supported wrappers are `DoublePropertyWrapper` and `ObjectPropertyWrapper<T>`.

 There are some pre-made animated nodes that take the child as an argument as well (list will expand):
 - `AnimatedBlur`